mpleshkova/QA-engineer_Portfolio/Notes_and_Learning/Books/README.md

-📘 Books
+## Books for QA Engineers 📚
 Summaries, insights, and QA-related highlights from books I've read.

-## Books for QA Engineers 📚

 1. **"Lessons Learned in Software Testing"** by Cem Kaner, James Bach, Bret Pettichord
    🛠️ Practical advice and real stories from testing experts.